Protected

 The problem

 Because Dixie was an established brand, we had to balance the existing design equities with enough differentiation to drive trial from consumers who typically wouldn’t choose Dixie.
-Integrating the new visuals into an established website created constraints — this wasn’t a freestanding landing page; it had to drive to other site pages.
+Integrating the new visuals into an established website created its own constraint.
+This wasn’t a freestanding landing page.
+It had to drive to other site pages.

 Image credit: Ashley French